suenot/aicommit/readme.md

 - 🚧 Publication in other package managers
 - 🚧 Support for submodules
 - 🚧 Support for mercurial
+- 🚧 Using priority for providers (if one of provider broken)

 Legend:
 - ✅ Implemented